top of page

 I am also...a mental health advocate, educator and supervisor

 It was completely by chance that I found myself working for a mental health service at the age of 17.
 Following that was a 20-year stretch of working with the most vulnerable people in our communities.
 Over the years I have experienced a range of challenges, worked in diverse communities, with some great people, all of which have given me a unique perspective on what it takes to work in this space.
-Whilst I may not be actively working in a clinical space anymore I still have a deep respect and passion for the mental health nurse role.
+Whilst I may not be actively working in a clinical space anymore I still have a deep respect and passion for the role of the nurse.

 In my opinion, it is the most challenging, undervalued, yet fulfilling career in the world.
 There is none other like it, but I believe in it.